lgoyes/BookNotes/TheCleanCoder-RobertMartin.md

     * **Methods** - You should understand XP, Scrum, Lean, Kanban.
     * **Dissciplines** - You should practice TDD, Object Oriented Design, Conotinuous Integration, and Pair Programming.
     * **Artifacts** - You should know how to use UML, DEFDs, State Transition Diagrams and Tables, flow charts and decision tables.
+#### Continuous Learning
+* The frenetic rate of change in our industry means that software developers must continue to leaern copius quantities to keep up.
+* Why should employers hire developers who don't keep current?

+#### Practice
+* Professionals practice.
+True professionals work hard to keep their skills sharp and ready.
+It is not enough to simply do your daily job and call that practice.
+Doing your daily job is performance, not practice.
+Practice is when you specifically exercise your skills outside of the performance of your job the sole purpose of refining and enhancing those skills.
+* I'll use a kata to sharpen a particular skill, such as keeping my fingers used to hitting shortcut keys, or using certain refactorings.

+#### Collaboration
+* Professional software developers make a special effort to collaborate with other people (programming, practice, designing, planing).

+#### Mentoring
+* The best way to learn is to teach.

+#### Know your domain
+* It is the responsibility of every software professional to understand the domain of the solutions they are programming.
+* You don't have to be a domain expert, but there is a reasonable amount of due diligence that you ought to engage in.
+* You should know enough about the domain to be able to recognize and challenge specification errors.

+#### Identify with your employer/customer
+* As you develop a system you need to put yourself in your employer's shoes and make sure that the ffeatures you are developing are really going to address your employer's needs.

+#### Humility

+* When a professional finds himself the butt of a joke, he'll be the first to laugh.
+He will never ridicule others, but will accept ridicule when it is deserved and laugh it off when it's not. he will not demean another for making a mistake, because he knows he may be the next to fail.

 ## 2. Saying No

+* Professionals speak truth to power.
+Professionals have the courage to say no to their managers.
+* Slaves are not allowed to say no. Laborers may be  hesitant to say no. But professionals are expected to say no.

+### Adversarial Roles

+* My own experience has been that the hard decisions are best made through the confrontation of adversarial roles.
+* Managers are people with a job to do.
+Part of that job is to persue and defect their objectives as aggressively as they can.
+* By the same token, programmers are also people with a job to do, if they are professionals, they will persue and defend their objectives as aggressively as they can.
+* If you know full well that getting the login page done by tomorrow is impossible, then you are not doing your job if you say "OK, I'll try".
+The only way to do your job at that point is to say "No, that's impossible".
+* Instead of asking whether two week would be OK, Paula should have been more assertive: "It's going to take me two weeks".
+Mike, on the other hand, just accepted the date without questioning, as though his own objectives didn't matter.
+* The conversation was a bit adversarial, and there were a few uncomfortable moments, but that's to be expected when two people assertively persue goals that aren't in perfect alignment.

 ## 3. Saying Yes
 ## 4. Coding
 ## 5. Test Driven Development